-The cave is located on the south side of Mount Saint Helens and was first discovered 1947 but not further explored until the 1950’s.
+The cave is located on the south side of Mount Saint Helens and was first discovered in 1947 but not further explored until the 1950’s.
 Ape Cave was named by the Scout Troop in honor of their sponsor, the St. Helens Apes.

 The caves are open year round but the Ape Headquarters, which are located at the parking lot near the entrance are open only certain times of the year.
 Information for the current hours of operation and the Ape Cave can be found on their website.
-The parking lot might gets snowed in during the winter time and you will have to park at the two forests parking lot a bit further down the road and hike in.
+The parking lot might get snowed in during the winter time and you will have to park at the two forests parking lot a bit further down the road and hike in.
 To park anywhere inside the forest or at the parking lot you will need a “National Forest Recreation Day Pass” or the annual pass.
 You can buy the day passes right on site at the self-registration near the walkway to the cave.
 The other option would be to buy the day pass online and have it shipped to you or buy an ePass to print it yourself.
 I did the ePass and I won’t recommend doing it.
 It’s a pain!
 First of all the only accept .com, co.uk and .net email addresses.
 If you are from Canada (.ca) or Germany (.de) it throws an error message at you, that you need to contact them.
-However they are not open during the weekend.
+However, they are not open during the weekend.
 I discovered that issue really quick and created a .com email address to have it mailed to me.
-With printing the pass comes the next problem.
-The set the “small” pass on a way to big paper and if you print it on a letter size piece of paper you can barely read whats on there.
+With printing, the pass comes the next problem.
+The set the “small” pass on a way to big paper and if you print it on a letter size piece of paper you can barely read what’s on there.
 But that is already scaled down to 23% of its original size.
-Only because they put the little footer note way to far down.
+Only because they put the little footer note way too far down.
 That’s why a regular printer setup can’t shrink it down enough to fill at least half of a letter size piece of paper.
 I tried many options at the hotel I was staying at.

 A short list of gear you should bring: